chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 Corpus
 ^^^^^^

 The entire system so far constructed relies on the domain of **S**, the set of all Strings that can be formed from an Alphabet of Characters **Σ**.
-Attention has been confined to those entities that satisfy the Discovery Axiom (*Axiom W.1*),
+Attention has been confined to those entities that satisfy the Discovery Axiom W.1.

-    ∀ α ∈ L: ∀ i ∈ N:sub:`l(s)`: 𝔞:sub:`i` ≠ σ

 In other words, the definitions and theorems so far introduced deal with linguistics entities that do not possess a Delimiter Character.
-Delimiters will be of certain importance in describing palindromic structures, because Delimiters play a central role in the definition of the linguistic entity that will ultimately allow a palindrome to be rigorously defined, a *Sentence*.
+Delimiters will be of central importance in describing palindromic structures, because Delimiters play a central role in the definition of the linguistic entity that will ultimately allow a palindrome to be rigorously defined, a *Sentence*.
 With that in mind, the concepts and definitions that pave the way to an explication of *Sentence* start with the definition of a *Corpus*.

 **Definition 2.1.1: Corpus** The Corpus of Language **L** is denoted by **C**:sub:`L`.
-The Corpus set represents a collection of grammatically valid and semantically meaningful Strings.
+The Corpus set represents a collection of grammatically valid and semantically meaningful Strings. ∎

 From the definition, it can easily be seen the Corpus of a Language is a subset of the set of all possible Strings, **S**